nuxt/governance/README.md

 Nuxt Project is mainly branded as "Nuxt" with alternative variations of "Nuxt.js" and "NuxtJS".

-"NuxtJS" is a [registered brand](https://relationshipscience.com/organization/nuxtjs-288590683) by Nuxt Labs.
+"NuxtJS" is a [registered brand](https://relationshipscience.com/organization/nuxtjs-288590683) by NuxtLabs.
 While it is preferred to avoid "NuxtJS" in all media and avoid confusion, Any reference to "NuxtJS" (accidental or similarity) does not mean any connection, relationship, or ownership.

 # Processes